c0d3d/html-matching-language/vocab-and-grammar.md

 The first part of the pair is interpreted as the tag name.
 Any symbol that is not at the beginning of a sub pattern is interpreted to be a pattern variable, and will be captured inside the match map.

+a `pattern-match` expression performs the matching against the `body`.
+Note that pattern can be a literal `pattern` expression (expressed inline), or a pattern value (created by `make-pattern`).

+a `make-pattern` expression compiles a given literal pattern into a pattern value that can be passed around like other racket values.

 ## Sample Code
 ----

-The following example has the following HTML document bound to `document`
+The following examples have the following HTML document bound to `document`

 ```
 <!DOCTYPE html>